ctcg-blog/ctcg-blog.github.io/_posts/2024-07-26-Building-VulnAD.md

 2. On the second machine, give both domain users (Kenny, Rick) local administrator rights.
 (MS02)
 3. Create a network share folder.
 4. Create a folder named “YFO” and “Morty” in the C: drive.
-5. Right-click on the folder, go to “Properties” > “Sharing” > “Share” > “Share” > “Yes, turn on network discovery…”.
+5. Right-click on the folder, go to “Properties” > “Sharing” > “Share” > “Share” > “Yes, turn on network discovery…”

 ## Set GPO to diable AV